jgheithcock/heithcockdotcom/_posts/scavengerhunts/2013-44-marauders/index.md

 **_West_**<br/>
 _Mrs.
 Weasely likes to listen to Celestina Warbeck for inspiration._

 Aside from the riddle, the clues and the advice, there are a number of _tells_ to help you out.
 As you might guess, each section of the map has one snitch.
 The advice tells you where that wind would blow things to (_e.g._ Neville really 'got' the room of requirement, so the North-northeast snitch was blown into my daughter's secret closet - marked "Room of Requirement").
-The other tell is that I put little snitch icons in each section in the approximate location where they could be found (so for example, one snitch is in the _Flue Network_)
+The other tell is that I put little snitch icons in each section in the approximate location where they could be found (so for example, one snitch is in the _Floo Network_)

 Bouncing around the house and even going outside, you finally locate all four snitches.
 Note that each snitch has an abbreviation of a compass direction with an arrow and that the edges of the stars have letters, though those do not mean very much by themselves.